Function Computation through a Bidirectional Relay: Introduction

 The problem of zero-error source coding with receiver side information was first studied for fixed length coding by Witsenhausen in \cite{Witsen_1976} using a ``confusability graph'' $G_{X|Y}$.
 The minimum rate was characterized in terms of the chromatic number of its AND product graphs $G_{X|Y}^{\wedge n}$.
 The same problem was later considered in \cite{Alon_1996} under variable length coding, and the minimum rate was shown to be the limit of the normalized chromatic entropy of $G_{X|Y}^{\wedge n}$.
 This asymptotic rate was later shown~\cite{Rose_2003} to be the complementary graph entropy~\cite{Longo_1973} of $G_{X|Y}$.
 However, A single-letter characterization for complementary graph entropy is still unknown.

 In the absence of a single-letter characterization of zero-error source coding problems, many authors have studied their problems under a stricter decoding requirement, known as the ``{\it unrestricted input}'' setup~\cite{Alon_1996,Koulgi_2003,Shayevitz_2014}.
-In this setup, even for a vector which has some zero-probability components (and thus the vector itself having probability $0$), the decoder is required to reproduce the desired symbols for the other components of the vector.
-In all these problems, the unrestricted input setup is represented by the OR product of a suitable confusability graph.
-Protocols for the unrestricted input setup are clearly also valid protocols for the original zero-error decoding problem.
-We note that for our function computation problem in the relay network, the unrestricted input setup is not represented by the OR products of the confusability graph.
+In this setup, even for a source vector which has some zero-probability components (and thus the vector itself having probability $0$), the decoder is required to reproduce the desired symbols for the other components of the vector. \revd{ Unrestricted input setup was introduced in \cite{Alon_1996}, and for the problem addressed in \cite{Alon_1996}, the optimum rate under unrestricted input setup was shown to be the graph entropy of the confusability graph which has a single letter characterization.
+On one hand, under unrestricted input setup, computation problems are sometimes tractable when the original zero-error computation problems are not.
+On the other hand, protocols for the unrestricted input setup are clearly also valid protocols for the original zero-error decoding problem.
+So achievable rates under unrestricted input setup give upper bounds on the optimal zero-error rates.
+Shayevitz \cite{Shayevitz_2014} also studied the unrestricted input version of their problem. } In all these models, the unrestricted input setup is represented by the OR product of a suitable confusability graph.
+In contrast, for our function computation problem in the relay network, the unrestricted input setup is not represented by the OR products of the confusability graph.

 For distributed coding of two sources and joint decoding, a single-letter characterization was given for the unrestricted input version in~\cite{Koulgi_2003}.
 Most related recent work to our present work is~\cite{Shayevitz_2014}, where a decoder having side information $Z$ wants to compute a function $f(X,Y,Z)$ using a message encoded by a relay, which in turn receives two messages encoded by two sources $X$ and $Y$.
 Single-letter inner and outer bounds were given for the unrestricted input setup.